-The current decade has brought many changes to quality management, including the increase of treating customer interactions using omnichannel – the ability to handle queries flexibly across self-service and agent-assisted media channels with full context.
+The current decade has brought many changes to quality management, including the increase of treating customer interactions using omnichannel call center software – the ability to handle queries flexibly across self-service and agent-assisted media channels with full context.
 Omnichannel interactions became a goal of companies when it became clear that customers wanted the ability to use multiple methods to handle a single issue.
-While they may want to talk on the phone with an agent when they have a problem or concern, they may also want that agent to text relevant information after the call – like an appointment reminder or tracking number.
+While they may want to talk on the phone with call center agents when they have a problem or concern, they may also want the agent to text relevant information after the call – like an appointment reminder or tracking number.

 More recently, the topic of artificial intelligence (AI) and its role in customer care has been one that contact center managers have wanted to learn more about.
 It often seems that AI is becoming the answer for EVERYTHING but contact center leaders can struggle to understand how it can help specific employees with specific roles.

 In December 2018, Lauren Maschio, Product Marketing Manager, Quality Management at NICE, tackled the question of what impact omnichannel and AI are having on quality management.
 In the 1990s, companies began to see the value in recording calls, primarily for agent evaluation.
 By the 2000s, adoption of quality management software soared, supporting targeted agent coaching.
 In a webinar, Lauren and I discussed the changes the current decade has brought to QM and what companies should do in terms of planning for 2020 QM challenges.

 Change Brought by Omnichannel Interactions

 We started by discussing the dramatic changes in how people interact with companies they do business with – and how their definition of excellent service continue to rise.
 Data from the recently published NICE inContact 2018 CX Transformation Benchmark Study offers up-to-the-minute insights.